MMosley502/LEGUP/Light-Up-Rules.md

 [![bkcdAb.th.jpg](https://iili.io/bkcdAb.th.jpg)](https://freeimage.host/i/bkcdAb)

 Rule comes directly from Rule #2.
-Use this rule when following a derivation that requires a light bulb to be placed in a lit tile.
+There is no derivation to avoid a light bulb to be placed in a lit path.

 ### Cannot Light Cell